Sales leaders are often approached by their reps to weigh in on deal strategies.

 In this case the most powerful question in sales can be used as an awesome defense (i.e. holding your price point and underscoring the value of your solution) by diplomatically getting the customer to refocus on the problem they were looking to solve, i.e. “It seems as though you were looking for an SUV that was rated highest in safety and could fit three car seats across the back row.
 I know there are other SUVs on the market, but this is the only one that meets all of those criteria.
 Did something change?”

 This tactic works especially well in the face of the dreaded “do nothing” option salespeople so frequently see.
 You’ve positioned a great solution with a compelling ROI when the customer comes back and tells you they’ve decided to hold off and do nothing.
-“Hey, no problem, but help me understand…you shared some key business challenges we can help you address with a compelling ROI and the key stakeholders seemed to agree.
+“Hey, no problem, but can you help me understand…you shared some key business challenges we can help you address with a compelling ROI and the key stakeholders seemed to agree.
 What changed?”

 While in some cases you’ll be successful at turning the tide in your favor, is all cases you’ll gain valuable insights that will help you better service that customer now or in the future.